mateusmagon/pdsnd_github/README.md

 Bikeshare

 ### Description
-Simple software in python that returns statistcs abut the Bikeshare's business.
+Simple software in python that returns statistcs abut the Bikeshare's business, using user inputs and preferences.

 ### Files used
+Files used:
 chicago.csv
 new_york_city.csv
 washington.csv